jbrooksdata/2022-olympic-curling/README.md

 - Player, game, and team ID numbers provided for joins.
 - Data was taken from the NBC Olympic API using R.
 - Project inspired by [Alyssa Longmuir's Twitch streams](https://www.twitch.tv/aklongmuir) working with women's hockey data.
-- Package coming soon? 👀
+- Use [sweepR](https://github.com/jbrooksdata/sweepR) for easy access!

 ## References